Man Up | Ep. 187 • May 25, 2017

 You need to learn how to befriend from the social skills training, and defending is just – you need to know how to defend yourself physically, so that’s something I don’t teach.

 Go somewhere else with that.
 Take a good Krav Maga course or something, or boxing.
 But in any case, those are the three steps.

 Abedal didn’t realize he was dealing with a bully, but he was, and don’t give a fuck about what these other people think of you.

 I know it’s easy to say, but I have a whole course for that called Invincible, and that’ll walk you through an emotional process that will rewire your programming in your brain for this.

 Alright, so the sun has set.
-I don’t know how dark the video is now, but we gotta get going.
+I don’t know how dark the video is now, but we got to get going.
 That was much longer than I had anticipated.
 Here we go.
 Oh yeah, I’m supposed to say it’s been a while, man.
 I’ve been so busy lately, but we’re getting back into the Man Up videos, so keep looking out.

 Thanks for watching the many episodes we’ve done so far, and join the private Man Up Facebook group.
 I’ll see you inside the group and see Abedal inside the group.
 Until then, Man Up!